magratheaguide/vogsphere/README.md

 ## What is it?

-I wrote the original version of this tool for [The Breach](https://breached.jcink.net/index.php?showtopic=7&view=findpost&p=30).
+I (Daine) wrote the original version of this tool for [The Breach](https://breached.jcink.net/index.php?showtopic=7&view=findpost&p=30).
 The version initially provided here has been generalized more thoroughly documented for easier use on other sites, and has since received additional updates.

 **Pull requests are welcome** if you have ideas for improvements that you'd like to share.
 Requests for new features or difficulties with the tool can be submitted for consideration as [issues in this repo](https://github.com/rp-magrathea/claim-code-generator/issues).